-Phone during business hours or email us:
+Phone during business hours or email us: 0800 61 62 63 studentinfo@auckland.ac.nz

-New Zealand's largest faculty of Science
+New Zealand's largest faculty of Science\\\

-Find out more science.auckland.ac.nz
+Find out more auckland.ac.nz/science

-For some programmes, you may be required to submit supplementary information (eg, a portfolio of work, referee reports, an online form) or to attend an interview/audition.
+\For some programmes, you may be required to submit supplementary information (eg, a portfolio of work, referee reports, an online form) or to attend an interview/audition.

-If you are not offered a place in the programme(s) of your choice, you will receive an email outlining alternative options.
+\\If you are not offered a place in the programme(s) of your choice, you will receive an email outlining alternative options.

-science.auckland.ac.nz/excellence
+\\\science.auckland.ac.nz/excellence